PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 But getting there takes ongoing rigor, documented in shared artifacts that let everyone learn the business, not just their own job in the abstract.

 I know how PostHog wants to *win*, and how to do my part in it.
+Being rigorous prevents hand-waving from taking over the business.

 ## 360 feedback

 I’m blessed and cursed with inspiring strong reactions from people.
 Some of them nice!
-Some of them more complicated.
+Others more complicated.

 It has always been this way.
 In the typical organization, though, I’ve not found particularly strong release valves for strong opinions.